-The following are to be regarded as critical factors for the vote on the compensation system:
+The following are to be regarded as critical factors for the vote on the compensation report:

-- o The compensation report is based on a compensation system that violates the preceding points under items 1.3.1 or 1.3.2. - o The compensation report does not contain any statements on compliance with the relevant compensation system. - o The compensation report does not contain all relevant information regarding the compensation granted and owed in the last financial year to each individual current or former member of the Executive Board and Supervisory Board of the Company. - o The compensation report does not contain all information on fixed and variable compensation components, in particular transparent information on the respective target setting and the degree of target achievement itself. - o The Compensation Report does not contain a comparative presentation of the annual change in compensation, the Company's earnings performance, and the average employee compensation considered over the last five fiscal years. - o The compensation report does not contain complete information on stock option programs, in particular on tranches exercised during the reporting period and on future programs. - o The compensation of the respective executive bodies is not disclosed in the compensation report on an individualized basis - o It would be desirable to provide a disclosure, e.g. in the form of the sample tables attached as an annex to the German Corporate Governance Code in the version dated February 7, 2017.
+- The compensation report is based on a compensation system that violates the preceding points under items 1.3.1 or 1.3.2. - The compensation report does not contain any statements on compliance with the relevant compensation system. - The compensation report does not contain all relevant information regarding the compensation granted and owed in the last financial year to each individual current or former member of the Executive Board and Supervisory Board of the Company. - The compensation report does not contain all information on fixed and variable compensation components, in particular transparent information on the respective target setting and the degree of target achievement itself. - The Compensation Report does not contain a comparative presentation of the annual change in compensation, the Company's earnings performance, and the average employee compensation considered over the last five fiscal years. - The compensation report does not contain complete information on stock option programs, in particular on tranches exercised during the reporting period and on future programs. - The compensation of the respective executive bodies is not disclosed in the compensation report on an individualized basis - The disclosure is not made in a transparent, uniform and clear manner, at least in the form of the sample tables attached to the German Corporate Governance Code in the version dated February 7, 2017, including a comparison to the previous year